GrayHatter/gr.ht/content/posts/consent-is-required.md

 under a significant amount of stress, who ostensibly trusted the people taking care of them.
 Would feel victimized simply because *they* didn't know what was going on.
 This is something that still happens quite often.
-The people preforming whatever that procedure is have become such experts, they've done it **so** many times, they'll forget that for the patient, this is brand new.
+The people performing whatever that procedure is have become such experts, they've done it **so** many times, they'll forget that for the patient, this is brand new.
 The end result from this interaction, the one with the primary goal of improving their health left feeling abused or violated.